josehoras/josehoras.github.io/_posts/2019-05-05-lstm-pure-python.md

 ## Gradient update

 After we have all the derivatives we can do the gradient update.
-Here I apply a simple gradient descent and I sustract to each parameter its derivative multiplied by a small constant, the learning rate.
+Here I apply a simple gradient descent and I subtract to each parameter its derivative multiplied by a small constant, the learning rate.

 ```
     for param, dparam in zip([Wx, Wh, Why, b, by], [dWx, dWh, dWhy, db, dby]):